 Hedda Gabler as a Feminist Play:

-If society presented in the play is a male dominated society then why name of the play is Hedda Gabler instead of Hedda Tesman.
-We know that the play does not start with love relationship of Hedda and George Tesman.
-It starts when they have already became a couple.
-They have already married to each other even before the play starts.
-Question arises in the mind that why did not Henrik Ibsen change name of the play to Hedda Tesman?
-It is because Henrik Ibsen wanted to portray domination of men over women of that era.
+If the society presented in the play is a male-dominated society then why the name of the play is Hedda Gabler instead of Hedda Tesman?
+We know that the play does not start with the love relationship between Hedda and George Tesman.
+It starts when they have already become a couple.
+They have already married each other even before the play starts.
+The question arises in the mind why did not Henrik Ibsen change the name of the play to Hedda Tesman?
+It is because Henrik Ibsen wanted to portray the domination of men over women of that era.

-George Tesman is known as a professor (or would be professor), Eilert Loevborg as a writer.
+George Tesman is known as a professor (or would-be professor) and Eilert Loevborg is a writer.
 What is Hedda’s identity?
 She is nothing if we talk only about her.
 She is dependent on others.
-If someone, including Judge Brack, knows her than it is only because of her father’s fame.
+If someone, including Judge Brack, knows her then it is only because of her father’s fame.
 She is the daughter of General Gabler.
 Apart from this, she has no other recognition.

 Hedda Gabler and Feminist Literature?

-It is also matter of fact that women of that era did not have any knowledge of outside world.
-It is not wrong to say that they were not allowed to speak on the matter that was related to outdoor activities.
-Thea on the other hand, is entirely different from Hedda Gabler.
+It is also a matter of fact that women of that era did not have any knowledge of the outside world.
+It is not wrong to say that they were not allowed to speak on a matter that was related to outdoor activities.
+Thea on the other hand is entirely different from Hedda Gabler.
 She is the one who nurtures Eilert Loevborg and helps him to stand and make a lofty eminence in the vicinity.
-Henrik Ibsen has made a comparison between the two to make it clear that many types of women exists in the world; no matter in which society we are living.
+Henrik Ibsen has made a comparison between the two to make it clear that many types of women exist in the world; no matter in which society we are living.

 Hedda Fears Scandals:

-Hedda Gabler can be regarded as a feminist play, set in a male dominated society, however, at the same time it is also true that Hedda fears scandals.
-She wants to live a peaceful and happy life yet she is coward.
+Hedda Gabler can be regarded as a feminist play, set in a male-dominated society, however, at the same time, it is also true that Hedda fears scandals.
+She wants to live a peaceful and happy life yet she is a coward.
 People like Judge Brack can easily blackmail him.
-She does not faces him and does not accept her crime; rather she chooses death.
+She does not face him and does not accept her crime; rather she chooses death.
 She can’t live a life in which she has to answer each and every person she knows.